chaowang15/rgbdrecon/README.md

 # rgbdrecon
 This code adds an RGB-D data reader interface into the [Voxel-hashing](https://github.com/niessner/VoxelHashing) code, one of the famous Real-time RGBD Reconstruction platform.
 The code can take local RGB-D data as input such as [TUM RGB-D dataset](https://vision.in.tum.de/data/datasets/rgbd-dataset).

-In this readme file, we use
-A - zParametersDefault.txt
-B - zParametersCameraPoseOpt.txt

 ## Use depth sensor
 In **zParametersDefault.txt**:
 - `s_sensorIdx` : the corresponding sensor type index.